Arran, Islay & Jura Guided Island Hopping Holiday

-Weather and sea conditions permitting, a charter boat will take the group out to the west coast of Jura and drop us near Glenbatrick.
-Your luggage will then be taken by boat to the Jura Hotel.
-We can explore the coast hereabouts before walking back to the east coast via a track that leads beneath the famous Paps of Jura.
+Weather and sea conditions permitting, a charter boat will take us out to the east coast of Jura and dropping us at Lowlandman’s Bay.
+We visit the crofting township of Ardfernal before returning to Craighouse - taking in views of the Paps or Jura on our way.
 This is a great area for seeing hen harriers and red deer, and you might see adders along with a range of coastal wildlife.
-6¾ miles (11km) with 1,000 feet (310m) of ascent.
+8 miles (13 km) with 860 ft of ascent (170m).

 Day 8: Free day on Jura